daarlabs/docs/content/docs/packages/tempest/_index.md

 {{< hint info >}}
 **Advice**
-- Init Tempest Config in same file as app config
+- Init Tempest Config in same file as an app config
 {{< /hint >}}

 ```go